 - You take responsibility for things that aren’t your fault

 - You have trouble accepting compliments e.g. if someone says “I love your dress” instead of saying “thank you” you say things like: “Oh this old thing, I’ve had it for ages, I should throw it out.”

 - You sometimes say self-deprecating things about yourself to other people

-- You have anxious attachment in relationships.
-Other peoples’ criticisms really hurt you
+- Other peoples’ criticisms really hurt you

 - You compare yourself to others and come up short in your mind